KristerJazz/KristerJazz.github.io/index.md

 2. K.P.
 Urog and J.Y.
 Bantang, Network Robustness on Bursty Loads, Proceedings of the Samahang Pisika ng Pilipinas 2018.

 3. K.P.
 Urog, H.T.
 Yap, J.Y.
-Bantang, Eects of spatial distribution and behavior in a logistic equation based model of natural resources, Proceedings of the Samahang Pisika ng Pilipinas 2013.
+Bantang, Effects of spatial distribution and behavior in a logistic equation based model of natural resources, Proceedings of the Samahang Pisika ng Pilipinas 2013.